Government Agencies Still Hiring H-1B Visa Employees for American Jobs

 There is some evidence that this project was, at least in part, off-shored and that H-1B (temporary foreign worker) visas were used extensively.
 This seems to have led to decisions such as the code supporting the obscure Indian Gujarati language and comments being written in a style consistent with offshore programmers.

-But this huge iceberg of visa-workers is a huge profit center for the layers of staffing companies.
-The staffing companies take large commissions from each H-1B hire, both legally and — according to accounts provided by Indian H-1Bs — not-so-legally.
+But this huge iceberg of visa workers is a huge profit center for the layers of staffing companies.
+The staffing companies take large commissions from each H-1B hire, both legally and — according to accounts provided by Indian H-1Bs — not so legally.

 For example, Company A may win a contract to deliver 100 H-1Bs to a government agency.
-Company A then rents the 100 H-1Bs from subcontractors B, C and D. But those subcontractors can rent H-1Bs from each other before renting them to Company A. This hidden back-scratching process would allow the companies’ executives to take three bites from each workers’ $100,000 salary — and also to hire lobbyists to protect the lucrative H-1B process.
+Company A then rents the 100 H-1Bs from subcontractors B, C, and D. But those subcontractors can rent H-1Bs from each other before renting them to Company A. This hidden back-scratching process would allow the companies’ executives to take three bites from each workers’ $100,000 salary — and also to hire lobbyists to protect the lucrative H-1B process.

 Many H-1Bs also have to pay kickbacks to their managers to ensure they are not sent home, usually to India.
 The managers “get a back cut,” said Vikram from Texas, a former H-1B worker who is now a citizen.
 “It happens all the time,” he said.

-The H-1B numbers in this article are drawn from labor department data.
+The H-1B numbers in this article are drawn from Labor Department data.

-The labor department’s data includes the names of the hiring company, promised wage levels, job location, and job title.
-Crucially, the data also includes the “secondary entity business name,” which displays a least one expected workplace for each H-1B imported by staffing companies.
+The Labor Department’s data includes the names of the hiring company, promised wage levels, job location, and job title.
+Crucially, the data also includes the “secondary entity business name,” which displays at least one expected workplace for each H-1B imported by staffing companies.

 The data includes requests for new hires, as well as requests for three-year extensions of current workers’ initial three-year visa.
 The numbers in this article include new hires and visa extensions.